sst/sst/www/docs/constructs/AstroSite.about.md

    :::

-4. Also add the `sst bind` command to your Astro app's `package.json`. `sst env` enables you to [automatically set the environment variables](#environment-variables) for your Astro app directly from the outputs in your SST app.
+4. Also add the `sst bind` command to your Astro app's `package.json`. `sst bind` enables you to [automatically set the environment variables](#environment-variables) for your Astro app directly from the outputs in your SST app.

    ```diff
      "scripts": {